 Losing a loved one is devastating, and nobody should have to go through this alone.
 If you have lost somebody that you care about as a result of the actions of another individual or entity, you need to seek assistance from a skilled Virginia Beach wrongful death attorney as soon as possible.
-At Shapiro, Washburn & Sharp, our primary concern is helping you pick up the pieces of your life and assisting you through the grieving process.
+At Shapiro, Washburn & Sharp, our personal injury lawyers in Virginia Beach will help you pick up the pieces of your life and assist you through the grieving process.
 To do this, we need to make sure that those responsible for your loved one’s death are held accountable for what happened.

 Why Choose Shapiro, Washburn & Sharp for a Virginia Beach Wrongful Death Case?